 - Scientific name: Crangon crangon

-- Size: Usually 5 – 6cm, up to a maximum of 9cm.
+- Size: Usually 5 – 6cm, up to a maximum of 9cm

 - Distribution: Wide distribution, being found in the North Sea, Atlantic Ocean and also throughout the Baltic and Mediterranean.

-The brown shrimp is common around all of the British and Irish coastline.
+The brown shrimp is common around all of the British and Irish coastlines.
 They are a commercially important species which is also important to the marine food web as they are consumed by a wide range of sea fish species.
 There is concern that this species may be being overfished on a commercial basis.

 Habitat, Feeding and Life Cycle

 Unlike the common prawn which prefers rocky ground, the brown shrimp lives in sandy and muddy ground, sometimes in estuaries and brackish water.
 This is because the brown shrimp buries itself under the sediment to protect itself from predators.
 During daylight hours the brown shrimp will stay hidden away under the seabed with only the antenna protruding from the sand.
 They will emerge when darkness falls to feed.
-Like the common prawn they have a wide ranging diet and will feed on dead marine animals, organic matter, algae, fish eggs and plant matter.
-While they are often found in high numbers in inter-tidal areas they can also be found at depths down to around one hundred metres.
+Like the common prawn they have a wide-ranging diet and will feed on dead marine animals, organic matter, algae, fish eggs and plant matter.
+While they are often found in high numbers in intertidal areas they can also be found at depths down to around one hundred metres.
 They are also an important part of the food chain as they provide prey for a wide range of fish species and marine birds.